TITLE 77: PUBLIC HEALTH

 Section 215.200 Rights and Obligations of Regional Poison Control Centers

-a) The Director or his designee shall designate at least two and no more than three Regional Poison Control Centers.
+a) The Director or his or her designee shall designate at least one and no more than three Regional Poison Control Centers.
 (Section 15 of the Act)

 b) Human poison control centers wishing to be designated as a Regional Poison Control Center shall submit an application in accordance with Section 215.300.